giovanni-angeli/q_catalog/README.md

 ### Possible Variations:

-* use websockets python module and a ASGI server (e.g. uvicorn) to serve in asyncio
 * allow the users to upload the csv files in batch mode e.g. emailing them
+* use websockets python module instead of socketio